Comparison

 Local env setup Core purpose - install deps, run setup, ensure state Not in scope

-Declarative state Completed checks, watches, idempotent re-runs Not in scope
+Declarative state Checks, change detection, idempotent re-runs Not in scope

 Service catalog Not in scope Inventory of all services, ownership, health